cloud-gov/product/OffboardingChecklist.md

 4. Replace "LeavingPerson" with the leaving person's name
 5. Submit the issue
 6. Assign the issue to the person who bravely volunteered to handle the person's offboarding
-7. Put the issue into the "In Progress" pipeline in Favro
+7. Put the issue into the "In Progress" pipeline in Jira

 ---